Sweet Corn and Chicken Skillet

-While the chicken could be leftover or fresh for this meal, the corn is actually the star.
+While the chicken could be leftover or fresh for this Mexican Chicken Skillet, the corn is actually the star.
 I used a bunch of fresh sweet corn and it totally made the dish.

 There are a few different pieces to the meal, but they are all very simple and really tasty.
 I’m glad you guys voted for it though last week because it happened to be my favorite option out of the list which rarely happens!

 If you don't have any leftover chicken, bring a medium pot of water to a simmer with a pinch of salt and (optionally) a few dried chilis.
 Once simmering, add about 1.5 pounds chicken (I like thighs) and let simmer lightly for 5 minutes.
 Then kill the heat, cover the pot and let sit for 10 more minutes so chicken is just poached through, but not overcooked or dry.

 Remove chicken from pot and let cool briefly, then chop into pieces.
 If it isn't cooked through, return to hot water for another five minutes.